 At this point, you can place your dividers and money into the zippered pouch.
 Or you can laminate the dividers so they will last longer.
 I LOVE my laminator, and I only had to use one laminating pouch for the dividers.
 (Be sure to keep an eye on Amazon for this laminator as it tends to go on sale regularly.
 We only paid $17 for ours, and it came with a set of laminating sheets!)

 This simple project allows you to organize your cash so you don’t have to carry around ten or more different envelopes or a huge coupon wallet.
 Yay! :)

 I honestly can’t believe it took me this long to realize there was a better way to do the cash envelope system.
 Leave it to my creative mom to come up with this idea!
 (Thanks, mom!)

 Do you use the cash envelope system?

 P.S.
 Right now I’m giving away a FREE mini eBook full of gift ideas that won’t break your budget to all of my newsletter subscribers.
 I think you’d really like it!
 Sign up for it here.
-You’ll receive an email after you subscribe with the link to my subscriber-only freebie page.
+You’ll gain instant access to the subscriber-only page where you can download it when you sign up.